madebypixel02/face-recognizer_with_fda_pca_knn/README.md

 - If it can not recognize a face it will label it a 0.

 - It supports only images of the dimensions of the images in the folder 'images'.

+Note: the main class es mda.R, if you want to test it, you should open the test_classifier.R file